Bitmap icons go blurry on high-DPI displays and break when a WPF or WinUI app switches between light and dark themes. The fix is to ship icons as

 Export XAML from IconVectors

-- Set theming strategy: for single‑color icons, you’ll typically bind
+- Decide your theming strategy.
+For single-color icons, bind

-FillorStroketo a brush (see below). - Open the Live Code Viewer (F3) and switch to the XAML tab.
+FillorStroketo a brush rather than baking in a hex value — that is what lets the icon follow the theme (see below). - Open the Live Code Viewer (F3) and switch to the XAML tab to see the generated

 WPF: simple Path bound to Foreground